 Evidence –stats and stories

 We take a cross-training approach whereby students work on several research projects, learning different research methodologies and topics.
 We are seeking undergraduate research assistants interested in at least a year-long commitment.
-Applications will open in late October 2023.
-For questions, please contact Dr. Dana Eldreth.
+To express interest or ask questions, please contact Dr. Dana Eldreth or Dr. Jacinda Dariotis.

 Healthy Experiences Across Relationship Transitions (HEART) Lab